Your car’s suspension system smooths out bumps in the road and provides traction by keeping the wheels on the ground.

 If independent suspension is also used at the rear, the vehicle will have four-wheel drive.

-While cars can use the same suspension system at the front and rear, most vehicles use a mix of dependent and independent.
+While cars can use the same suspension system at the front and the rear, most vehicles use a mix of dependent and independent.

 Independent suspension is more expensive to produce and more important to have at the front of the car than the rear.